 Composed of faculty from both the computer science and computer engineering departments, the Computer Systems Laboratory focuses on caching, storage systems hierarchies, wide-area distributed systems, security and performance.

-The Systems Research Lab (SRL) is part of the Jack Baskin School of Engineering at the University of California, Santa Cruz.
-The SRL is interested in a broad range of topics including real-time systems, performance management, and large-scale storage systems.
+The Systems Research Lab (SRL) is part of the Baskin School of Engineering at UCSC.
+The SRL is interested in a broad range of topics including programmable storage systems, big data storage and processing, scalable data management, distributed system performance management, and practical reproducible evaluation of computer systems.
 We are particularly interested in the intersection of these topics, and in their application to problems requiring inter-disciplinary collaboration.
 The SRL is composed of a broad range of students and collaborators from industry, government research labs, and other universities.

 The VLSI Design Automation (VLSI-DA) group researches Integrated Circuit (IC) design and Computer-Aided Design of ICs.
 A specific emphasis is on the physical implementation and timing closure considering variability and reliability.